narae-kim/secret-santa/README.md

 ### Design choices
 By this time, I noticed that the requirements to choose an assignee can change over time.
-Thus, I decided to create a validation function independently in ``is_valid_pairs()``, or a static method in this project, from the main method.
+Thus, I decided to create a validation function independently, or a static method ``SantaDraw.is_valid_pairs()`` in this project, from the main method.
 Also, to keep track of the latest two people assigned to a person (Secret Santa), I created the ``Person`` class.
 So, ``Family`` objects now hold instances of ``Person``.